faulknerpearce/python_repository/profileV2/README.md

-# User Authentication Script: Username and Passowrd.
+# User Authentication Script: Username and Password.

 This script provides a simpl user authentication system with features such as locating existing accounts, verifying usernames and passwords, creating new accounts, and checking username availability.